idle-meerkat/sdevwiki-fork/Port-Auto-Negotiation.md

 In order to advertise some modes, you need to prepare the mask using “OR” operation for target modes and pass it to the `ethtool` command.
 For example:
 `ethtool -s sw1p1 advertise 0x80000`

-If auto negotiation is enabled, the prestera driver should verify inbound advertising modes and print an error message whether some unsupported mode has occurred.
+If auto negotiation is enabled, the Prestera driver should verify inbound advertising modes and print an error message whether some unsupported mode has occurred.
 If auto-negotiation is disabled, the driver just ignores the advertising mode setting.

 The configuration of auto-negotiation mechanism is different for low and high speed ports:
 * For low-speed ports, the auto-negotiation parameters should be taken (or applied) from (to) PHY directly.
 The user has a full control of auto-negotiation configuration on the port.